5 Tips to Eat Well on a Student Budget in Dublin

 Students can easily fall into those unhealthy options when eating out because they tend to be cheaper and faster.
 Going to a restaurant shouldn’t be an excuse to eat junk food.

-There are numerous healthy places to eat in Dublin!
-The good news is that they do not only offer great food as well as many of them are cheap and have students deal too!
+There are numerous healthy places to help you eat well on a student budget in Dublin!
+Not only do they offer nutritious food, but many of them are cheap and have students deal too!

 Another popular place to go in Dublin city is the vegetarian restaurant Cornucopia.
 I usually go there for dinner on Friday night, their lasagna is gorgeous!
-What I like about this restaurant is that it has a cozy atmosphere and it serves a great range of delicious gluten-free, vegetarian and vegan-friendly food.
+What I like about this restaurant is that it has a cozy atmosphere.
+It serves a great range of delicious gluten-free, vegetarian and vegan-friendly food.
 Cornucopia has a big variety of salads, soups, main courses, fresh juices, etc. If you show them your student card, you get a 10% discount!

 I don’t think I’d ever seen so many Mexican restaurants per square meters in my life like in Dublin, I even thought I had landed in Mexico by accident!
 Mexican food in Dublin don’t only taste good, it can also be cheaper and healthier than many other options in the city.
 Most dishes are rich in avocado, beans, tomatoes, meat, vegetables, coriander, and lime.
 It will provide you all the necessary proteins, minerals and vitamins to your body.